Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

 * Freevee ads: .atvwebplayersdk-adtimeindicator-text

-and then skipped by forwarding by the ad length.
+and then skipped by forwarding by the ad length -1 second which will fix a lot of issues.

 ## Run the Extension
 ```cd firefox```